howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 Head to `config/initializers/cors.rb` and uncomment the commented-out code.

 Change `origins 'example.com'` to `origins 'www.yourdomain.com'`.
-Obviously, put in your domain.
+Put in your frontend domain.

 Add `credentials: true` to the `resource` call, so:
 ```ruby